Last updated: 23 June 2020

 - Avoid touching your eyes, nose and mouth unless your hands are clean

-- Try to keep at least 1 metre distance between yourself and others, particularly those who are coughing and sneezing
+- Try to practice social distancing by keeping at least 1 metre distance between yourself and others, particularly those who are coughing and sneezing

 - When coughing and sneezing, cover your mouth and nose with a flexed elbow or tissue